Inflation Reduction Act of 2022 (IRA)

 Federal Agency: Department of Energy

 Summary: Provides assistance through grants to states for the development and implementation of programs for the training and education of contractors on installation of home energy efficiency and electrification improvements.
-This includes improvements that meet the criteria for rebates under the HOMES rebate program.
+This includes improvements that meet the criteria for rebates under the H

 Who is Eligible: Projects targeting Affordable Housing, and Projects targeting training Contractors for Energy Installation, Tribes